 - The volume may be muted.
 Look at the volume control (speaker) icon in the taskbar.
-If it is crossed-out, click the icon and deselect the Mute all option. - The volume level may be too low.
+If it is crossed-out, click the icon and drag the slider to the right to increase the volume. - The volume level may be too low.
 Check the volume from the volume control (speaker) icon in the taskbar.
-You can also use the volume control hotkeys to adjust the volume. - If headphones, earphones or external speakers are connected to the headphone jack on the computer, the internal speakers automatically turn off.
+You can also use the volume control keys to adjust the volume. - If headphones, earphones or external speakers are connected to the headphone jack on the computer, the internal speakers automatically turn off.